radanskoric/masterhotwire/src/index.md

   - 1.9.
 Improve UX with Stimulus
   - 1.10.
 Stimulus being different from other frontend frameworks helps when a Hotwire application grows
   - 1.11.
 Exercise - Allow creating tickets directly in the columns
 - 2.0.
-Part II: Where you learn how to package a web app into native mobile apps with Hotwire Native *(in beta reading)*
+Part II: Where you learn how to package a web app into native mobile apps with Hotwire Native
   - 2.1.
-History of Hotwire Native *(in beta reading)*
+History of Hotwire Native
   - 2.2.
-Mobile apps UI is different from the web *(in beta reading)*
+Mobile apps UI is different from the web
   - 2.3.
-Create a new Hotwire Native application *(in beta reading)*
+Create a new Hotwire Native application
   - 2.4.
-Enhance the application without custom native code *(in beta reading)*
+Enhance the application without custom native code
   - 2.5.
-Customise mobile screens with Path Configuration *(in beta reading)*
+Customise mobile screens with Path Configuration
   - 2.6.
-Utilise Bridge Components *(in beta reading)*
+Utilise Bridge Components
   - 2.7.
-Publish native applications *(in beta reading)*
+Publish native applications
   - 2.8.
-Where to go from here? *(in beta reading)*
+Where to go from here?
 - 3.0.
 Part III: Where you learn how to take it further *(coming soon)*
   - 3.1.
 How to debug Hotwire applications *(coming soon)*
   - 3.2.
 Understand how Turbo manages browsing history *(coming soon)*